Day-to-Day Monitoring and Diagnostics with Azure Stack

 Azure Cloud Solutions for Business Continuity

-Things like disaster recovery, backup, how those are integrated to the solution.
+Things like how disaster recovery and backup are integrated to the solution.
 It’s another large piece of what Azure Cloud Storage services looks through from day-to-day.

 Field Replacement of Parts